department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 Further digging into existing performance reports, it appears that most, if not all, pages have three JavaScript bundles, and each bundle has its own copy of React.
 It appears that **pages have multiple redundant copies of the same code libraries**.
 In part, this is due to pages including `web-components.entry.js` (508.752 KiB) and `vendor.entry.js` (349.064 KiB) in addition to an application-specific bundle.
 The tools we use today can [prevent this duplication](https://webpack.js.org/guides/code-splitting/#prevent-duplication).

+A sample of performance scores is available below under [Performance Scores](#performance-scores)

 ## Design

 > Explain the proposed design in enough detail so that a team member will fully understand the implementation.
 Include a diagram (in the `images` dir) as needed to convey your plans.
 Use active voice, present tense, and decisive language.